sjbylo/demo-content/demo-openshift-service-mesh/README.md

 Install the Service Mesh Operator onto OpenShift (tested on v4.7)

-   1. Install ElasticSearch, Kiali and Jaeger Operators and wait for them to be successfully installed
+   1. Install Red Hat ElasticSearch, Kiali and Jaeger via the Admin menu Operators -> OperatorHub and wait for them to be successfully installed ([OpenShift Docs](https://docs.openshift.com/container-platform/4.7/service_mesh/v2x/installing-ossm.html#ossm-install-ossm-operator_installing-ossm))
    1. Install the OpenShift Service Mesh Operator and wait for it to be successfully installed

 ## Demo Steps